FROM

 “Nishreen,” she called.
 “Bring me the dustpan,”

 but Nishreen ignored her mom.
-She screamed few times more.
+She screamed a few times more.

 I felt someone was pulling my pajama.
 I was at